Piracy off the coast of Somalia: Methodology

 The methods used in a typical pirate attack have been analyzed.
 They show that while attacks can be expected at any time, most occur during the day, often in the early hours.
 They may involve two or more skiffs that can reach speeds of up to 25 knots.
 With the help of motherships that include captured fishing and merchant vessels, the operating range of the skiffs has been increased far into the Indian Ocean.
 An attacked vessel is approached from quarter or stern; RPGs and small arms are used to intimidate the operator to slow down and allow boarding.
 Light ladders are brought along to climb aboard.
 Pirates then will try to get control of the bridge to take operational control of the vessel.
 When pirates take control of the bridge, they do not seek to steal from the ship or to impose violence on any of the crew.
 Instead, they attempt to get into communications with the ship's bank via radio and telephone.
 Once they have reached communications with the bank, they hand the operation over to their negotiator, who is on land somewhere in or around Somalia.
 The negotiator often has a strong command of the English language and an understanding of finance.
 It is their job to win a large amount of ransom money for the pirates from the ship's bank.
 While these negotiations go on, the pirates hold the crew hostage, maintaining as much order as possible.
 Oftentimes, these negotiations can take multiple hours and even several days.
 Once an agreement is reached between the negotiator and the ship's bank, a helicopter hovers over the ship and drops a package full of cash onto the ship's deck.
 When the pirates have retrieved their ransom money, they call back their mother ship to come pick them up.
 Once picked up from the ship, they flee the scene as quickly as possible, returning to the shores of Somalia.

 According to Sky News, pirates often jettison their equipment in the sea before arrest, as this lowers the likelihood of a successful prosecution.

+The weather serves as an important determinant of piracy activity.
+The southwest and northeast monsoons serve as a deterrent as stronger winds and rougher seas make close approaches using skiffs more difficult for the Somali pirates.
+Piracy is expected to temper in the months from late November to early February.